 Super Supply: Everyone knows that supply teachers and cover supervisors are the bottom of the heap right?
 Even the teachers stick “kick me” notes on your back.
 After sending the last year on supply, I know that supply does not mean babysitter.
 How can you be prepared for anything when you are walking in blind?
 In the current teacher shortage, supply teachers may well be your lifeline.
 How do you ensure that they have a positive impact?
 If your school is currently relying on supply and you want to know more, you may also benefit from bringing me in as your consultant supply teacher.
 I like to practice what I preach.

 Manglish: Literacy and numeracy are the cornerstones of learning.
 However, lessons often bolt these on as a nod to Ofsted.
 How can we harness the power of reading, writing, communication and mathematics across the whole curriculum to create masters of learning?
 How can we ensure that our learners are exam ready but do not leave their learning when the exam is over?

 Growth Mindset: Much more than a buzzword, growth mindset is a culture that you can create.
 Inspiration intervention has zero impact upon learning.
 Whereas, meta cognition and self regulation can add months.
 It is not enough to think positively and you will achieve. you need the tools, strategies and knowledge of learning to get you there.
 How can we create a culture, provide the right strategies and ensure our learners grow to become successful in their passions?

-The above list is not everything that I have to offer.
 As a learning geek, I can turn my hand to most things.
 As a self employed teacher, I have the freedom to tackle problems with an open, objective and creative mind.
 If you would like advice, support or training, please get in touch.